 Behavior: The American tree sparrow is not aggressive to other birds on the ground or at feeders.
 It may be submissive to other, even smaller birds.

 Backyard: The American tree sparrow favors overgrown fields and brushy areas.
-Yards that resemble this habitat are likely to attract field sparrows.
+Yards that resemble this habitat are likely to attract tree sparrows.

 Nest: The American tree sparrow builds an open cup that the birds tuck in grass or shrubs on the ground.